 Paperwhite narcissus, with their clusters of fragrant, small, white flowers, have to be the easiest bulb to force into bloom.
-In fact, there is really no forcing necessary—just plant and they’ll be blooming in just 3 to 4 weeks!
-Here’s how to do it.
+In fact, there is really no forcing necessary—just plant, and they'll be blooming in three to four weeks!
+Here's how to do it.

 Unlike other spring-flowering bulbs that need a cold period before they blossom, paperwhites are native to warm Mediterranean regions and need no chilling to entice them into bloom.
 They are members of the genus Narcissus and relatives of the daffodil.